AhoyISki/duat/README.md

 Rotates each selection’s content forwards.

 `<A-(>`
-Rptates each selection’s content backwards.
+Rotates each selection’s content backwards.

 `|`
 Changes mode to [`PipeSelections`][__link12], letting you pipe each